d-s-2803/The-Battle-of-NeighbourHoods/README.md

 I downloaded the dataset from the official site of BMC site and a few data sets from Google as well.

 According the data, we see that 'Begur,Hulimavu and Kamakshipalya' are top 3 neighborhoods to find similar food to whitefield restaurant's veg food !
-Here my model will recommend these neighborhoodsds and top 3 common venues to visit.
+My model will recommend top 3 common venues to visit.